dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 *With this behavior the special case described above with `LatestMajor` would also work in both orders.*

+It's important for this setting to work "on top" of the roll forward settings described above.
+We need to be able to test pre-release versions without otherwise changing the roll forward policy chosen by the app/environment and without changing the app's configuration assets (files, command line and so on).
+The other possibilities:
+* `.runtimeconfig.json` version of this setting - this would allow per-framework-reference setting.
+This may come useful when testing third party framework pre-release versions, but right now there's no such scenario yet.
+Even then the environment variable might be enough to support testing.
+* CLI version of this setting - this would allow per-process setting (unlike the env. variable which is inherited by all child processes).
+This is not needed for the testing scenario described above.
+Currently we're not aware of another scenario which would require such behavior.

 Pros
 * Enables easy testing of future releases using pre-release versions.
 * Its name and behavior is intended to be used only when dealing with pre-release versions, so should not cause confusion.